mikehoo92/Module_15_Challenge/README.md

 I created the Bot and intially tested it.
 I then began to create the lambda function code.
 I got as far as _Step 3: Enhance the Robo Advisor with an Amazon Lambda Function, #4 Complete the starter code so that once the intent is fulfilled, the bot responds with an investment recommendation based on the selected risk level, as follows_ before not continuing.
 I added the 4 test events in AWS.
 I did not test however due to issues with the code.

+Screen recording is found on the main branch as roboadvisor_test_screenrecording.mov

 ---

 ## Contributors